Mbadja people

-About 20% of the Mbadja people migrated from south Angola during the years of 1900 into the northern part of Namibia.
+About 20% of the Mbadja people migrated from south Angola during the 20th century into the northern part of Namibia.
 They occupied an area of land that they named "Okalongo", which translates to "a small country".
 Although they may confused by some people with the Wambo or Ovawambo tribes, because of their similar way of speaking, the Mbadja people were never recognized as such among the traditional seven Owambo tribes, listed as Kwanyama, Ndonga, Ngandjera, Kwaluudhi, Kolonkadhi, Mbalanhu and Kwambi.
 The Mbadja are also referred to as "Ovambadja vaNaushona".

 Some of the Ovambadja stay in Okalongo in the Omusati region, Namibia.
-Like other African tribes, the Mbadja people raise cattle, goats, sheep, pigs and chicken.
+Like other African tribes, the Mbadja people raise cattle, goats, sheep, pigs and chickens.
 They cultivate the land to grow omahangu, maize, sorghum, beans, peanuts and watermelons during the rainy season.